Km. 18.4 Carretera Transpeninsular SJC-CSL, Baja Sur, Mexico

 A shiny curtain separates the spacious bathroom from the bedroom and can be opened to allow a soaking with a view.
 There's a separate shower, two sinks, plush towels, and a range of Bvlgari toiletries.
 Robes and slippers come in all rooms and you get a complimentary quality beach bag.

-If you want to spring for an upgrade, the top choices here are the 10 Royale Governor Suites and the six Presidential Suites.
+If you want to spring for a suite upgrade, the top choices here are the 10 Royale Governor Suites and the six Presidential Suites.
 All of these have prime views and give you more space to spread out—some are larger than a typical two-bedroom city condo.

 Some packages come with a resort credit that you can use for the salon, sessions with a pro photographer, private dinners, or local guided tours.